fgsumer/Intro-to-Programming/3-Data_Groups/week8/1-preparation.md

 }
 ```

 We run our tests and see them pass.
-Great news.<br>
+Great news.

-# Parsing a single key-value pair
+# 7. Parsing a single key-value pair

 ## Learning Objectives
 - [ ] Suggest a way of splitting a string into an array